sodocan/sodocan.js/Server/README.md

     functionName:
     context:
     text:
     [entryID:] -- if omitted, we assume we are posting an entry.
-If included, we will be adding an addition to that entry [username/ip:] -- not needed yet, but will probably want this }
+If included, we will be adding an comment to that entry [username/ip:] -- not needed yet, but will probably want this }
   ```